r-owen/seguin_web_server/README.md

 The fact that no shafts are raised is meant as a warning that you have reached the end.
 Continue advancing to weave the next repeat.

-Unweaving works much the same way: (an extra advance is needed to unweave past the beginning of one repeat and start unweaving the next repeat), but you cannot unweave past pick 0 of repeat 0.
+Unweaving also requires an extra advance to unweave past the beginning of one repeat and start unweaving the next repeat.

 ## Remembering Patterns